Alfresco/acs-deployment/docs/helm/eks-deployment.md

     subjects:
     - kind: ServiceAccount
       name: acs-ingress
-      namespace: acs
+      namespace: alfresco
     ```

 2. Use the kubectl command to create the cluster roles required by the ingress service.
     ```bash
-    kubectl apply -f ingress-rbac.yaml -n acs
+    kubectl apply -f ingress-rbac.yaml -n alfresco
     ```

 3. Locate the ID of the security

-4. Deploy the ingress using the following command (replacing ACM_CERTIFICATE_ARN with the ARN of the certificate created in the DNS section):
+4. Deploy the ingress using the following command (replacing `ACM_CERTIFICATE_ARN` with the ARN of the certificate created in the DNS section):
     ```bash
     helm install acs-ingress stable/nginx-ingress \
     --set controller.scope.enabled=true \
-    --set controller.scope.namespace=acs \
+    --set controller.scope.namespace=alfresco \
     --set rbac.create=true \
     --set controller.config."proxy-body-size"="100m" \
     --set controller.service.targetPorts.https=80 \